Miscellaneous Modifiers

 The eponymous Arab, Gulastra.

-Badger Face: A badger face marking is usually the result of a skewed sabino pattern.
+Badger Face: A badger face marking is usually the result of a skewed pattern or an occluded blaze.
 It resembles a reverse blaze.

 A badger-faced sabino Paint owned by Yarnelle Farms.

-A lovely badger-faced tovero (probably tobiano + splash + sabino) Gypsy Vanner.
+A lovely badger-faced tovero (probably tobiano + sabino) Gypsy Vanner.
 (Owned by ?)

-I'll add more oddball colors and patterns as I find them.
-Feel free to email me with any pix or info you have. :-)
+I'll add more oddball colors and patterns as I find the time---mushroom, macchiato, etc.

 Home